Configure an Okta sign-on policy

 Universal Okta sign-on policy actions

-Individual Okta sign-on policy actions
+Edit an Okta sign-on policy

 You can perform the following actions on a single policy.
 Select the policy in the list to begin.